Curva Blu is INCURVA’s artist residency programme.

 Diego Marcon (b.
 1985, Italy)

 Poised between cinema and visual arts, Diego Marcon’s works feature the use of both video and 35mm, 16mm, and Super8 film.
 The artist uses different processes to explore the potential of the various media by using different techniques: intervening directly on the film with painting and etching, by way of traditional animation and, more recently, via the use of computer-generated imagery (CGI).
-Diego Marcon is the recipient of MAXXI Bulgari Prize and the fourth edition of the Henraux Foundation Sculpture Award.
+Diego Marcon has been shortlisted for 2018 MAXXI Bulgari Prize and won the 2018 Henraux Foundation Sculpture Award.

 Lydia Ourahmane (b.
 1992, Algeria)